hemendra0402/CodeSimilarityDetection/readme.md

+Function Similarity Scorer for Source Code Files
-The goal of this project idea is to develop and implement an algorithm for assigning similarity scores between each function in a source code file against each other function in a different source code file.
+This project aims to develop an algorithm for calculating similarity scores between functions in different source code files.
+The algorithm compares functions from one file against functions in another file and outputs a matrix of similarity scores for all pairings.

+Goal
-1. Given two different source code files.
+Input: Two separate source code files.
-2. Output a matrix of similarity scores between all pairings of the functions from one of the files with the functions of the other file’s functions.
+Output: Matrix displaying similarity scores between each function in one file against every function in the other file.
+Implementation
-● The algorithm can be implemented in C/C++, or Java.
+The algorithm can be implemented in C/C++ or Java.
-● Develop collections of attributes as a “profile” to base similarity comparisons on (i.e. function return type, signature parameter count, etc.)
+Develop function profiles based on attributes such as function name, return type, parameter count, etc., to establish the basis for similarity comparisons.
-● Justify and compare the strengths and weaknesses of different approaches (i.e. is the profile reasonable to collect, is it fast to make comparisons between profiles, etc).
+Justify and compare various approaches regarding their strengths and weaknesses.
+For instance, assess the feasibility of collecting function profiles and evaluate the speed of profile comparisons.
-● Conduct experimental testing of the implemented solution for correctness.
+Conduct experimental testing to ensure correctness and measure the effectiveness of the implemented solution.
-● Explore the balance between being too abstract and too narrow in comparing two functions
+Explore the trade-off between abstraction and specificity when comparing two functions, ensuring the comparison is neither too abstract (reporting every function as similar) nor too narrow (reporting only exact copies as similar).